How Cisco Webex Transforms Your Distance Learning Schedule

 2. Collaborate with external contacts via Mio

-If you’ve chosen Webex Teams for collaboration, you’re in safe hands.
+If you’ve chosen Webex for collaboration, you’re in safe hands.
 You can chat with colleagues – and even external guests that use the same platform.

 Historically, you’d revert to email, or track that person down.
 Without the luxury of being able to walk down the hall or cross-campus, the latter is removed here.